ZhangjieLyu/PHBS_BlockChain_2019/BlockChain/ReadMe.md

 **Illegal coinbase**

 Description:
-1. try to create a coinbase with wrong coinbase number; since other invalid transactions has been tested in the **ScroogeCoin**, they won't be tested again here;
+1. try to consume an excessed coinbase number; since other invalid transactions has been tested in the **ScroogeCoin**, they won't be tested again here;
 3. create a block trying to use current block's coinbase in current block.

 ### Test case 3